-Can an Office or Industrial Landlord cause you to overspend your Tenant Improvement (“TI”) Allowance?
-And leave you holding an unexpected, unwanted and un-budgeted tab costing thousand of dollars?
+Can an Office or Industrial Landlord cause you to overspend your Tenant Improvement (TI) Allowance?

 Absolutely.
-It happens to Commercial Tenants far more often than you think.
+Yes, it happens to Commercial Tenants more often than you think.

 Watch Landlord’s Space Planner Carefully